jgardona/vault/README.md

-# Vault
+# SYK

-Vault is a key value store for your keys.
+Syk (store your keys) is a key value store for your keys.
 The keys are stored and persisted in json format file.

 * **Install**

 ```
-cargo install vault
+cargo install syk
 ```
 * **How to use?**

 ```
-$ vault -h
+$ syk -h
 A key value tool to persist your passwords

-Usage: vault <COMMAND>
+Usage: syk <COMMAND>

 Commands:
   read    Read data from storage